sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-9-Math.rst.txt

 - double sqrt(double) :  Returns the positive square root of a double value.

 - double random() :  Returns a double value greater than or equal to 0.0 and less than 1.0 (not including 1.0!).

-.. |AP CS A Reference Sheet| raw:: html

-   <a href="https://apcentral.collegeboard.org/pdf/ap-computer-science-a-java-quick-reference-0.pdf?course=ap-computer-science-a" target="_blank">AP CS A Java Quick Reference Sheet</a>

-These are all listed in the |AP CS A Reference Sheet| that you can use during the exam.

 |Groupwork| Programming Challenge : Random Numbers
 --------------------------------------------------